portlandcodeschool/jsi/_posts/00-01-02-fundamentals.md

 ## Arrays

 An array is a special type of object that keeps its values in order, using integers for keys.
-You can declare arrays using square brackets:
+You can declare arrays using square brackets, separating each value with a comma.

 {% highlight javascript %}
-var authors = ["Margaret Atwood", "Jane Austen", "Bill Bryson", "Roald Dahl", "Tom Holt", "Terry Pratchett", "J.K.
-Rowling"]
+var authors = [
+  "Margaret Atwood",
+  "Jane Austen",
+  "Bill Bryson",
+  "Roald Dahl",
+  "Tom Holt",
+  "Terry Pratchett",
+  "J.K.
+Rowling"
+];
 {% endhighlight %}

 Since arrays' values are ordered, you can use a loop to show all these authors in alphabetical order: